beansKingdom/purpgo_support/en/terms.md

 ------

 ### 7. Disclaimer

-7.1 The App is provided “as is.”
+7.1 The App is provided "as is."
 To the fullest extent permitted by law, the Developer makes no warranties, express or implied, regarding the App.

-7.2 The Developer does not guarantee that the App’s functions will be entirely error-free or uninterrupted.
+7.2 The Developer does not guarantee that the App's functions will be entirely error-free or uninterrupted.
 The Developer shall not be liable, within the scope permitted by law, for any service interruption or data loss caused by device malfunction, operating system updates, third-party service interruptions, or other force majeure events.

 7.3 The task reminder feature may be affected by iOS system background management policies, power-saving modes, Do Not Disturb settings, and other factors.
 The Developer does not guarantee that reminders will trigger 100% on time under all conditions.